Love And R&B With John Monds: Tuesday Night Flashback

 1 reads Leave a comment

-If you’d like to reminisce just a little and relive a few special moments tune in to the Tuesday Night Flashback !
-Tonight we’re time traveling back to 1985.
-Is there anything significant to you to you about this particular year?
-Let’s take a trip down memory lane, feel free to share your thoughts on our Facebook page!
-Get ready to travel, take off is tonight at 7pm!
+- Mariah Carey had two number one hits – “One Sweet Day and “Always Be My Baby“

-Here’s a throwback released in 1985 from Jesse Johnson, always remember…it’s all #LoveAndRnB!
+Here’s a throwback released in 1996 from The Fugees, always remember…it’s all #LoveAndRnB!

 Connect With Us On Social Media